cedmayer/cedmayer.github.io/documentation/docu-usr/preperation.md

 ###Database

 As one of the first steps you have to put the oisystemdb.sqlite to the OpenIndy executable (on Windows in the same folder with OpenIndy.exe).
-This is neccessary the plugins we need to solve the measurement tasks.
-This databse handles all dependencies in the plugin and handles the communication between the OpenIndy main program and the plugin, where all the functions and sensors are implemented.
+This is neccessary for the plugins we need to solve the measurement tasks.
+This databse handles all dependencies in the plugin and the communication between the OpenIndy main program and the plugin, where all the functions and sensors are implemented.

 ###Library for linear algebra and dependencies